patthoege/pawsome-care/README.md

 ## UX

 ### Site Purpose
-The purpose of Pawsome Care website is to provide a platform for pet owners to connect with local pet sitters to find a reliable and trustworthy person to take care of their pets while they are away.<br /><br />
+The purpose of the Pawsome Care website is to provide a platform for pet owners to connect with local pet sitters to find a reliable and trustworthy person to take care of their pets while they are away.<br /><br />
 [Back to top](<#table-of-contents>)

 ### Site Goal